bladehliu/chuning/cubeflow.md

 And CubeFlow is anticipated to evolve into the next-generation robotics platform, significantly streamlining the development of robotic systems.

-### **Problem**
+### **Core Technologies**

 Modern robotics generates vast amounts of multi-modal data from cameras, LiDAR, IMU sensors, and other sources.
-Efficient, end-to-end robotic data management remains an open problem.
+Efficient, end-to-end robotic data management remains a challenging problem.
-CubeFlow addresses it by building a robotic dataflow system from scratch.

-### **Solution**

-CubeFlow provides an end-to-end robotic dataflow platform with:
+CubeFlow addresses it by building from scratch an end-to-end robotics dataflow platform with:

 - **Efficient data management:** High-throughput storage and retrieval optimized for robotic data.
 - **Edge-cloud collaboration:** Seamless data sharing and processing across distributed environments.
-- **AI-native data pipelines:** Automated annotation, real-time indexing, and incremental *online learning*.
+- **AI/ML model pipelines:** Automated annotation, training or tuning, and incremental *online learning*.

 ### **Business Model**